kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/create_role_bindings/README.md

 **Description:**

-Tenants should be able to do self service by creating own roles and role-bindings in their namespaces by binding them together.
+Tenants should be able to perform self-service operations by creating own roles and role-bindings in their namespaces by binding them together.

 Tenants